Straight Answers to the 4 Biggest TestDaF Questions

 To sit for the exam, TestDaF recommends that you have at least an upper-intermediate to advanced language level (B2 to C2 language level proficiency, per the Common European Framework of Reference scale of language competence).

 TestDaF is made up of four specific assessment areas for reading, writing, listening and speaking.
 Let’s take a look at these four areas to see what test takers can expect to encounter.
-You can find more in-depth information about the test structure on this official exam fact sheet.

 Format: Three texts with 30 items, 60 minutes